runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 - Exploration of leveraging LLM to predict clusters - unsupervised leanring
 - The impacts of parameters fine-tuning on model performance (e.g. learning rate)
 - Exploration of LoRa in excelerating fine-tuning

+## Thoughts on
+- Data collection & curation